February 7, 2023

 Women in Nuclear and the Young Generation

 June 29, 2022

-Join Kirsty Gogan on the first edition of the WiNx Special Event will be held on June 28-29, 2022 in Provence, south of France.
-The event will be co-hosted by the GWNET, and focus on the topic "Women & Energy Transition".
-During the event an Expert Panel will provide the audience with key insights from the latest global energy trends and policy decisions, focusing on clean energy sources.
-It will feature high-level speakers from different women-led networks and energy industries.
-This event will provide an opportunity to support technology development and show the diversity in Energy Transition goals.
+Kirsty Gogan spoke at the first edition of the WiNx Special Event, held on June 28-29, 2022 in Provence, south of France.
+The event was co-hosted by the GWNET, and focused on the topic "Women & Energy Transition".
+During the event, an Expert Panel provided the audience with key insights from the latest global energy trends and policy decisions, focusing on clean energy sources.
+It featured high-level speakers from different women-led networks and energy industries and provided an opportunity to support technology development and show the diversity in Energy Transition goals.

 NICE Future initiative

 This discussion addressed marginalized communities that are potentially interested in new nuclear power projects, evaluate resource needs for a just transition, survey and prioritize approaches to mitigate disproportionate impacts from the transition away from fossil fuels and towards clean energy, and discuss potential approaches and momentum to increase the diversity of talent in the nuclear energy sector.
 The session was moderated by Jessica Lovering, Good Energy Collective and Fastest Path to Zero Institute and included discussants: Lee Anderson - Utility Workers Union of America, Kirsty Gogan - TerraPraxis, Jake Kincer - Energy for Growth Hub and Trevor McDonald - Duke Energy Corporation.